Diogo65/angular-get-started/README.md

 Check Updates:
 ncu

-Upgrade package.json
+Upgrade package.json:
 ncu -u

-Install packages
+Install packages:
 npm i

 # Ivy Compilation
 Ivy is the code name for Angular's next-generation compilation and rendering pipeline.
 Starting with Angular version 8, you can choose to opt in to start using a preview version of Ivy and help in its continuing development and tuning.

 ## Using Ivy in a new project
-To start a new project with Ivy enabled, use the --enable-ivy flag with the ng new command:
+To start a new project with Ivy enabled, use the --enable-ivy flag with the ng new command: <br>

 ng new shiny-ivy-app --enable-ivy